shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 **Methods**
 `train() -> None`
 Training is done in batches from the dataset.
 The loss is saved to the model via `self.losses` for future plotting.
 This must be run to train the model.

+`validate() -> None`
+Use the testset to reconstruct the images using the quantizer and decoder for visualisation.

 `plot(save = True) -> None`
 Implementing of the abstract plot method.
 It will plot the losses at each iteration computed during training.
 If save is true, then the figure will be saved to the savepath.